MichaelSixtyFour/Materials-Expanded/README.md

 # MaterialsExpanded
-A central material base for 1.16, ideal for modpack makers
+A material base for 1.16, ideal for modpack makers